OGGM/oggm/docs/mass-balance.rst

 ~~~~~~~~~~~~~~~~~~~~

 OGGM needs to compute the temperature and precipitation at the altitude
 of the glacier grid points.
-The default is to use a fixed gradient of
+The default is to use a fixed lapse rate of
 -6.5K km :math:`^{-1}` and no gradient for precipitation.
 However, OGGM
-also implements an optional algorithm which computes the local gradient by linear
+also contains an optional algorithm which computes the local gradient by linear
 regression of the 9 surrounding grid points.
 This method requires that the
 near-surface temperature lapse-rates provided by the climate dataset are good
 (i.e.: in most of the cases, you should probably use the simple fixed gradient